 - Documents that verify your mortgage, utility, or rent payments.
 These can be in the form of payment receipts and account statements.

 Your lender must respond with a forgiveness determination within 60 days of receiving your application.
 After the SBA determines your your loan forgiveness amount, your loan payments will begin.
-However, if you follow all the rules and regulations that come with your PPP loan, you ideally won’t have a payment at all.
+If you follow all the rules and regulations that come with your PPP loan, you won’t have to pay.